kmith/MAPcore-Documentation/source/ScaffoldFiducialMarker.rst

 Right Controls
 ^^^^^^^^^^^^^^

-On the top-right corner of the MAPcore Datathon portal, you will find another set of controls that supports rotating the 'cutting plane' along x-axis or y-axis , intersecting it as well as setting the distance of the cutting plane and so on.
-Click on the :guilabel:`Open Controls` button to work with various controls.
+On the top-right corner of this demonstration you will find another set of controls for controling a cutting plane that can be used to arbitrarily slide the organ scaffold in 3-d space.
+Click on the :guilabel:`Open Controls` button to work with the various controls if not currently displayed.

-These *controls* are explained below:
+These *controls* are explained below.

-#. **Remove cuts** - is used to delete the intersected surface created by the *intersect* control.
+#. **remove cuts** - is used to delete the intersected surface created by the *intersect* control.
-#. **Distance** - determines the distance of the cutting plane from the center of the organ/shape.
+#. **distance** - determines the distance of the cutting plane from the center of the organ/shape.
 #. **xRotation** - supports the rotation of the cutting plane along the x-axis.
 #. **yRotation** - supports the rotation of the cutting plane along the y-axis.
-#. **Reverse** - is the control which provides the ability to view the opposite side of the organ from the cutting plane.
+#. **reverse** - is the control which provides the ability to view the opposite side of the organ from the cutting plane.
-#. **Intersect**- as the name suggest, creates an intersect surface between the organ and the cutting plane.
+#. **intersect**- as the name suggest, creates a surface at the intersection between the organ scaffold and the cutting plane.

 The :guilabel:`Close Controls` button closes the expanded controls panel.